gyrogami logo

 Categories: Humor and sarcasm

-The AI explosion is being groomed to tackle anything or outright take it over.
-From writing poetry, creating paintings, or analyzing facts and figures, hardly a day goes by without some revelation.
-Doomsayers, naturally, have endless fodder to promote their conspiracy theories.
+The AI explosion is being groomed to tackle or outright take over everything.
+From writing poetry, creating paintings, fake job interviews, or analyzing facts and figures, hardly a day goes by without some revelation.
+Doomsayers, naturally, have endless fodder to promote their I-hope-it-doesn't-come-true conspiracy theories.

-It started with seemingly innocuous but passive-aggressive phone menus that tried to infer what you wanted and presented a bunch of options amidst hanging up or endlessly returning to the beginning.
+AI started with seemingly innocuous but passive-aggressive phone menus that tried to infer what you wanted.
+It presented a bunch of options amidst hanging up on you or endlessly returning to the beginning.
 It continues with automated quasi-intelligent systems that (attempt to) answer your questions as if it was a real person.
 Fail!

 Searching for things online has become more difficult thanks to AI.
-Search engines have gone backwards thinking you mean one thing because it sensed a "typo" in the search term and gives results accordingly.
+Search engines think you mean one thing because they sensed a "typo" and give results accordingly.
 Putting quotes around a word is more meaningless than ever.
-Sometimes 95% of the results have nothing to do with my search.
-Please, let me think for myself and search only the exact words and spelling I entered.
+Sometimes 95% of the results are irrelevant.
+Please, let me think for myself and search exactly what I entered.

-There's no doubt there will be more AI everything in the future.
+More AI is definitely coming.
 Likewise, it will be increasingly difficult to determine what is real or fake.
 Can you even believe the answers?
 Because it'll be AI making the fakes and then AI trying to weed them out.
 Isn't that a conflict of interest?
 I need a lawyer.

 Speaking of lawyers, one got fined for using AI to write a court briefing.
 It was just as good at lying since it cited numerous non-existent court cases and supposed quotes from the judges who issued the imaginary decisions.
 It resulted in a $5k fine along with a formal reprimand and note of apology.